 During Key Stage 2, pupils are assessed with work sampling, moderation, tests and observations.
-A Multiplication Tables Check is taken by Year 4 pupils in the summer term.
+A statutory Multiplication Tables Check (MTC) is taken by Year 4 pupils in the summer term.
 End of Key Stage 2 pupils are assessed with National Curriculum tests (SATs) and tasks at the end of Year 6; this includes tests in mathematics (reasoning and arithmetic), reading and spelling, punctuation and grammar.
-Writing judgments are made by teachers using Teacher Assessment across a range of written work; these judgments are moderated (both internally and externally) to ensure consistency and accuracy.
+Writing judgements are made by teachers using Teacher Assessment across a range of written work; these judgments are moderated (both internally and externally) to ensure consistency and accuracy.

-Target Tracker is used from EYFS to Year 6 to record and monitor progress within school.
-Tapestry is used in EYFS to document and record the children's learning - both by parents and school staff - informing teacher assessment judgments.
+Sonar Tracker is used from EYFS to Year 6 to record and monitor progress within school for reading, writing and mathematics.
+Tapestry is used in EYFS to document and record the children's learning - both by parents and school staff - informing teacher assessment judgements.
+Foundation subjects are assessed termly and recorded on the school's bespoke Foundation Assessment Journeys.